-The agricultural pump and the trash pump both fall into the category of the centrifugal pump.
+The agricultural pump and the trash pump both fall into the centrifugal pump category.
 The agricultural pump transfers clear liquids and dewaters and is popular for turf irrigation and small farming operations.
 The trash pump transfers water mixed with large amounts of spherical solids.
 Most trash pumps can tolerate solids up to one half the size of the hose diameter, which makes them useful on construction sites, excavations, drainage ditches, and for septic systems.

 Centrifugal pumps use an impeller mounted in a housing called a volute.
 The engine shaft rotates the impeller at high speeds and creates a vacuum at the center, which in turn pushes water up the hose to the pump.
 The rotating impeller forces water against the internal surface of the volute, which then directs water to the discharge outlet.